karlproject/karldocs/docs/specs/drafts/transparent-login-with-kerberos.rst

 challenges for the header:

 1) Joe is a user who is logged into AD.
-He hasn't used KARL in 15 days (meaning, his cookie has expired.)
+He hasn't used KARL in 15 days (meaning, his KARL auth ticket cookie has expired.)

 2) Joe goes to karl.oxfam.org.uk/intranets/oxfam-house.
-He isn't logged in, so he gets redirected to ``karl.oxfam.org.uk/duncans-cool-redirector``
+He isn't logged in, so he gets redirected to ``karl.oxfam.org.uk/sniffer-redirector``

-3) The duncans-cool-redirector view does this:
+3) The sniffer-redirector view does this:

    - Challenge for the Kerberos ticket.